 As a parent, we all know the struggles.
 Even on days when our kids are away from us at school or a friends house, there’s minimal talking when they come home.

 More than likely, you’re like me and asking questions such as “How was school?” (to which the answer is “fine”) or “What did you learn today?” (to which the answer is “nothing”)…but as parents, we aren’t fooled.
 We KNOW that something happened in school and we know that our kids didn’t learn nothing that day…but how do we go about cracking the code to get the conversation flowing?
+Aside from utilizing some of these positive affirmations for kids, we can also keep them encouraged and confident by making conversations open.

 There may be affiliate links in this article.
 You can read more about this in my disclosure.